f5devcentral/f5-velos-training/docs/velos_networking.rst

 Out-of-Band Management Network
 ==============================

 All out-of-band networking is handled through the system controllers.
-Each system controller has its own static IP address and there is also a floating IP address that will follow the active system controller.
-The system controller will also act as a bridge between the outside out-of-band network and the out-of-band management VLAN inside the chassis.
+Each system controller has its own static IP address, and there is also a floating IP address that will follow the active system controller.
+The system controller will also act as a bridge between the outside out-of-band network, and the out-of-band management VLAN inside the chassis.
 There is one common network/VLAN for out-of-band networking inside the chassis.
-All chassis partitions and tenants will connect to this VLAN, and their default gateway should be pointed to a router on the outside of the chassis.
+All chassis partitions, and tenants will connect to this VLAN, and their default gateway should be pointed to a router on the outside of the chassis.
 You can attempt to isolate partitions and tenants on the OOB network by using separate IP networks that are multi-netted, but this does not provide true network isolation that a VLAN would provide.
 VLAN tagging is not supported on the out-of-band management ports on the system controllers.

-Below is an example deployment where each system controller has its own unique IP address, and an administrator can connect to either system controller (active/standby) directly, but the standby will be in a read-only mode.
-It is recommended that a floating IP address be configured, and that IP address will follow the active system controller so that an admin using the F5OS API, CLI, or webUI can always connect to the active system controller.
+Below is an example deployment; where each system controller has its own unique IP address, and an administrator can connect to either system controller (active/standby) directly, but the standby will be in a read-only mode.
+It is recommended that a floating IP address be configured, and that IP address will follow the active system controller, so that an admin using the F5OS API, CLI, or webUI can always connect to the active system controller.
 Note, the individual interfaces on each system controller can be bonded together into a single LAG for added redundancy.

 .. image:: images/velos_networking/image2.png
   :align: center